EU Green Claims Directive - Everything You Need to Know | CleanHub

 CleanHub

 Greenwashing has a shelf life - and the EU is coming for it.
-Which is great news.
+When?
+We're not entirely sure.
+The ping pong ball that is the Green Claims Directive has had rocky summer.

 As you may already know, the European Union (EU) has proposed the Green Claims Directive (aka GCD), taking a firm stance against greenwashing.